separateurCreated with Sketch.

 Nurture faith and have lots of fun with these sweet and spiritual Easter surprises!

-Lent is far from over, but you might want to start thinking about filling the Easter basket (especially given pandemic shipping delays!).
-These sweet gifts will nurture your child’s faith, and be lots of fun, too!
+Lent is far from over, but I'm starting to think about filling the Easter basket, accounting for shipping time.
+These sweet gifts will nurture your child's faith, and be lots of fun, too!

 Outdoor play and egg hunts

 Decorate the cutest eggs (and make no mess!) with these genius egg wraps.
-And teach your kids about the saints at the same time!
+And teach your kids about the first Easter at the same time!

-If you get your kids a puzzle, hide one puzzle piece in each plastic egg, so the kids can put the whole thing together after the egg hunt.
-They can learn about the Mass with the Order of the Mass floor puzzle, or about the saints with these saint puzzles.
+Here's a fun idea for your Easter egg hunt.
+Get your kids a puzzle, then hide one puzzle piece in each plastic egg.
+After the egg hunt, the kids can stay busy putting together the puzzle.
+Keep up the Catholic theme with this Order of the Mass floor puzzle, or these mini saint puzzles.

 Art and building

-What kid doesn’t love stickers?
-Perfect for the Easter basket, we like these darling saint stickers from Shining Light Dolls.
+What kid doesn't love stickers?
+Perfect for the Easter basket, we are big fans of these Pray By Sticker books.
+And don't miss these glitter stickers and Easter stickers.

-Kids who love to color can make seriously beautiful art with coloring books for Feasts of Our Lord and Lady, many different saints, Mysteries of the Rosary, and even “stained glass” to hang in your windows with Dover’s Nativity stained glass coloring book.
+Kids can make seriously beautiful art with coloring books for Feasts of Our Lord and Lady, many different saints, Mysteries of the Rosary, and even "stained glass" to hang in your windows with Dover's Nativity stained glass coloring book.
 Perfect for family prayer time!

 Blocks are a classic toy, and these stunning patron saint blocks help your baby learn about the saints while they build and play.

-Keep little hands busy with a Future Saint Water Reveal book.
+Keep little hands busy at church with a Future Saint Water Reveal book or Children's Missal Water Reveal.

 Pretend play

-Honor your child’s patron saint with a plastic or soft plush doll from Shining Light Dolls, or these natural wooden saints from Saintly Heart.
+Honor your child’s patron saint with a doll from Shining Light Dolls, or cute wooden saints from Saintly Heart.
+We love the magnetic dress-up of St. Therese!

 Little ones who attend Catechesis of the Good Shepherd religious formation have a special devotion to Jesus as the Good Shepherd.
 Nurture that relationship with their own Good Shepherd play set, either paper or wooden.